- 10% OFF YOUR ORDER BY SUBSCRIBING TO OUR NEWSLETTER - FREE DELIVERY IN METROPOLITAN FRANCE

 of reading

-Tibetan singing bowls fascinate with their captivating sound, profound mysticism, and resonant power.
+Tibetan singing bowls fascinate with their captivating sound, profound mystique, and powerful resonance.
 Rooted in the spiritual traditions of the Himalayas, they are now prized for meditation, relaxation, sound therapy, and energy balancing.
-This article aims to immerse you in their history, how they work, and their many uses to help you better understand them... and perhaps choose your own.
+This article aims to delve into their history, how they work, and their many uses to help you better understand them… and perhaps choose the one that's right for you.

 Origin and history of Tibetan singing bowls

-Singing bowls originate in the Himalayan regions, primarily in Tibet, Nepal, India, and Bhutan.
-Their use dates back thousands of years, linked to shamanic practices and later incorporated into Tantric Buddhism.
+Singing bowls originate from the Himalayan regions, primarily Tibet, Nepal, India, and Bhutan.
+Their use dates back several millennia, linked to shamanic practices and later integrated into Tantric Buddhism.

-Traditionally, they were handcrafted from an alloy of 7 sacred metals corresponding to the 7 classical planets: gold (Sun), silver (Moon), mercury (Mercury), copper (Venus), iron (Mars), tin (Jupiter), and lead (Saturn).
+Traditionally, they were handcrafted from an alloy of seven sacred metals corresponding to the seven classical planets: gold (Sun), silver (Moon), mercury (Mercury), copper (Venus), iron (Mars), tin (Jupiter), and lead (Saturn).
 This alloy gives the bowl its unique resonance and symbolic significance.

-When a Tibetan bowl is struck, it emits harmonic sound waves .
-These produce vibrations that propagate through the air but also through the water in the human body (which is more than 70% water).
+When a Tibetan singing bowl is played, it emits harmonic sound waves .
+These produce vibrations that propagate through the air but also through the water in the human body (which is composed of more than 70% water).

-These vibrations act on brain frequencies by stimulating alpha waves (light relaxation) and theta waves (deep meditation), as shown by research in sound therapy.
+These vibrations act on brain frequencies by stimulating in particular alpha waves (light relaxation) and theta waves (deep meditation), as shown by research in sound therapy.

 Researchers like Masaru Emoto have also shown that sounds can alter the structure of water, suggesting a real impact of sacred sounds on our cells.